3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

 ### React Component Lifecycle

 When building a React application, EVERYTHING is a component.
-A component has several methods that get executed everytime it is mounted, updated, or unmounted.
+A component has several methods that get executed every time it is mounted, updated, or unmounted.
 This is important because we need to overwrite one of these methods to make our API call.

 <div style="width: 100vw; height: 40vh;">
   <img style="float: left; width: 40vw; padding: 0px 15px;" src="http://imgur.com/BrWR7kt.jpg" />